Actinocerida: Evolution and diversification

-Originating in the Ordovician, by the Devonian period actinocerids became rare; perhaps they were unable to compete with the more compact and maneuverable coiled nautiloids and ammonoids and cope with the arrival of jawed fish.
+Originating in the Ordovician, by the Devonian period actinocerids became rare; they may have been unable to compete with the more compact and maneuverable coiled nautiloids and ammonoids or cope with the arrival of jawed fish.

 Classification and taxonomy

 The Actinocerida contain nine families; the Georginidae, Wutinoceratidae, Polydesmiidae, Armenoceratidae, Ormoceratidae, Actinoceratidae, Gonioceratidae, Lambeoceratide, and Huroniidae.
 The Carbactinoceratidae, included in the taxonomy in the Treatise, (Vol K) have been removed to the Pseudorthocerida.